TimesysGit/meta-timesys/README.md

 ### Local Summary

-In both operating modes, the local summary will include the console output as well as descriptive information about the report instance.
-In Subscription Mode, additional information is included about each CVE that the scan detects, as well as any fixes that have been applied.
-This is an example from the reports generated above.
+The local summary includes console output and descriptive information about the report instance.
+It also includes detailed information about each CVE detected during the scan and any fixes that have been applied.
+Below is an example from a generated report.

 ```
 -- Recipe CVEs --